What Are The Signs of Percocet Addiction?

 Supporting Someone With a Percocet Addiction

-- Participating in Family Therapy: Being involved in the recovery process is one way to show your support and help your loved one through this very difficult time.
-Support groups like Al-Anon provide support for family members of people struggling with addiction, and going with your loved one to individual therapy can help you to understand them and their addiction in a way that allows you to help them in the best way possible.
+- Participating in Family Therapy.
+Being involved in the recovery process is one way to show your support and help your loved one through this very difficult time.
+Groups like Al-Anon provide support for family members of people struggling with addiction.
+Going with your loved one to individual therapy can help you understand them and their addiction.

-- Communicating: Even if they tell you they don’t want to get help or that they don’t have a problem, make it very clear that they can talk to you about anything and that you are willing and able to help them when the time comes that they are ready to get help.
+- Communicating.
+Even if they tell you they don’t want to get help or that they don’t have a problem, make it very clear that they can talk to you about anything and that you are willing and able to help them when the time comes that they are ready.

 My Loved One Has a Problem: Now What?

-If you believe that your loved one has a problem, it is important to communicate this problem as soon as possible before the addiction creates real harm in their life or the lives of others.
+If you believe that your loved one has a problem, it is important to communicate before the addiction creates real harm in their life or the lives of others.
 It can be tricky to confront someone about painkillers, especially when they may be taking them for legitimate reasons and not realizing that their increasing use can lead to addiction.

-It is important to understand that the increased and extended use of Percocet causes an increase in the production of dopamine and other endorphins in the brain that increase positive and relaxed feelings.
-Over time, the brain requires that drug to produce those positive feelings, and this is what causes tolerance to increase and addiction to occur.
+It is important to understand that the increased and extended use of Percocet causes an increase in the production of dopamine and other endorphins in the brain that cause positive and relaxed feelings.
+Over time, the brain requires that drug to produce those positive feelings.
+This is what causes tolerance to increase and addiction to occur.
 So they can’t just stop, especially because of the uncomfortable and sometimes painful withdrawal effects that can cause physical illness.
-Physical withdrawal symptoms are similar to a very bad case of the flu, but mentally, clients report feeling intense anxiety, depression, irritability, and agitation due to increased cravings for the drug.
+Physical withdrawal symptoms are similar to a very bad case of the flu.
+Mentally, clients report feeling intense anxiety, depression, irritability, and agitation due to increased cravings for the drug.

-Asking them to see a doctor for medication management is a good way of addressing the problem that can help the pain they may actually have.
-A doctor can explain the side effects of prolonged use and can prescribe different, less addictive pain medications if addiction is a concern.
-Staying involved in their medical health and medication management is a good way of staying aware of how much they may be taking, and by remaining aware, you are more able to help them if addiction becomes an issue.
+Asking them to see a doctor for medication management is a good way of addressing the problem.
+A doctor can explain the side effects of prolonged use and can prescribe different, less addictive pain medications if that is a concern.
+Staying involved in their medical health and medication management can help you stay aware of how much they may be taking.
+By remaining aware, you are more able to help them if addiction becomes an issue.